ekimroyrp/251128_BlockBrush/README.md

 # 251128_BlockBrush

-BlockBrush is a blueprint-styled Three.js prototype for painting and erasing voxel blocks on an infinite, fading grid.
-It includes a draggable translucent UI, grid-size control, hover preview, and mouse-driven block placement/removal with orbit/pan camera controls.
+BlockBrush is a blueprint-styled Three.js sandbox for building, painting, undoing/redoing, and exporting voxel blocks on an infinite fading grid.
+It ships with a draggable translucent UI, animated add/remove/paint workflows, history controls, instructions popover, and an OBJ export that preserves per-block colors.

 ## Features
 - Infinite blueprint grid with distance fade and crisp white lines
-- Draggable, blurred blueprint UI panel with block size slider (affects grid and cube snap)
+- Draggable, blurred UI panel with sliders for block size, gap, build distance, and build speed
-- Block gap slider to create space between cubes
-- Hover ghost preview for placement and deletion targets
+- Hover ghost preview, animated add/remove/paint actions, and history-aware undo/redo with the same scale-up/scale-down transitions
-- Block painting (LMB drag) and erasing (RMB drag) snapped to grid, stacking on hit faces
+- Reset button that smoothly shrinks all blocks out; Export button that saves an OBJ with vertex colors
+- Color picker and palette with popover; instructions popover matching UI styling
+- Toggles for wireframe, grid, distance circle, and fog visibility
+- Main sun/shadow setup with sharpened shadows for tall stacks
 - Orbit (MMB), pan (Shift+MMB), and scroll zoom camera controls
-- Build speed slider to throttle add/remove while dragging
-- Build distance slider to limit how far from the origin blocks can be added
-- Block color picker; Shift + LMB paints existing blocks to the current color

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/ekimroyrp/251128_BlockBrush.git`